dimitrismistriotis/tweets_sample_to_csv/README.md

 Streams from Twitter's sample API to CSV file.
 Wanted to create a command line application for ease of use and learning purposes.

+All fields are populated from Twitter apart from "LinkToTweet" which is deduced.
+Names try to match Twitter's API:

+* IdStr
+* UserScreenName
+* ExtendedTweetText
+* Hashtags
+* Urls
+* CreatedAt
+* Lang
+* Longitude
+* Latitude
+* Source
+* Favorited
+* FavoriteCount
+* Retweeted
+* RetweetCount
+* LinkToTweet"

 ## Building

 ```
 go build -v "github.com/dimitrismistriotis/tweets_sample_to_csv/cmd/tweets_sample_to_csv/"
 ```

+## Running

+Try ```tweets_sample_to_csv -help```.
+In detail:

+* **access_key** (string): Twitter's API access key, if not provided will try to read from environment or .env file
+* **access_secret** (string): Twitter's API access secret, if not provided will try to read from environment or .env file
+* **consumer_key** (string): Twitter's API consumer key, if not provided will try to read from environment or .env file
+* **consumer_secret** (string): Twitter's API consumer secret, if not provided will try to read from environment or .env file
+* **filename** (string): File to store samples (default "tweet_samples-2019-12-31-13-53-46.csv")
+* **items_to_download** (int): Max sample size, -1 for infinite (default -1)

+All are optional.
+If API access parameters are not provided from running flags, they should be in an environment variable.
+See ```sample.env``` for details.

+## Limitations

+As currently is, does not store locations of accompanying media of a Tweet.

 ##  Code Layout

 Followed instructions on [Standard Go Project Layout](https://github.com/golang-standards/project-layout).

+## Follow Ups

+* Use official Twitter's API (Used one used because liked its logging)
+* Start writing some tests even for trivial things.
+* Check with another coder and rearrange code layout.
+* Maybe links to Tweet's media.
+* Coordinates observed are zeroed possible bug.
+* Any other bugs or issues from running in the wild.
+* Maybe additional fields if any one requests them.

 ## References